christian-draeger/page-content-tester/README.md

 ```

 ## Example Project
 To see the PageContentTester in action you can checkout or fork the corresponding [example project](https://github.com/christian-draeger/page-content-tester-example). it will give an overview of what and how things can be done.
-You will also get a feeling how long a test run will take using the PageContentTester (analysing and checking dom elements of ±1000 urls is getting done in less than 10sec. with a proper internet connection)
+You will also get a feeling how long a test run will take using the PageContentTester (analysing and checking dom elements within ±1000 tests that are fetching an url is getting done in less than 10sec with a proper internet connection)